 These molecules can prevent or slow damage to cells caused by free radicals.
 Free radicals are unstable molecules that the body produces as a reaction to environmental and other stress.

 The complexities of the immune system are a magnificent piece of human biology that helps keep us healthy.
-That’s why at Tonic Health we aim to help the immune system and give it the support it needs to stay in tip top shape.

 Written by Toral Shah.
 Toral Shah a Nutritional Scientist (MSc Nutr Med).
 She specialises in optimising health and disease prevention through improving food, diet and lifestyle.
 She uses evidence-based science knowledge along with lifestyle medicine and cooking skills to help support others to lead a healthier life by eating delicious and nutritious food.